Gorakh-Gupta/Quiz-UI/README.md

-# New React Project for Quiz in
+# New React Project for Quiz in React
 * using reaact framework